eddie-energy/eddie/CONTRIBUTING.md

 - `Core (Spring)`

 All run configurations enable the `dev` and `local` Spring profiles to load `application-dev.properties` and `application-local.properties` respectively.
-The `dev` profile configures the application for development, and `local` profiles are ignored by Git and ideal for your local configuration.

 ## Configuration & Testing